Congratulations to the 2023 Scholarship Recipients

 The William M. Crockett Scholarship: Established in 2012, the William M. Crockett Scholarship is awarded to an outstanding English major with demonstrated financial need.

-The Anna Lee (Stensland) Lidberg Scholarship: The Anna Lee (Stensland) Lidberg Scholarship recognizes an exemplary future middle or high school English teacher and supports them during their semester of full-time student teaching.
+The Anna Lee (Stensland) and Myron Lidberg Scholarship: The Anna Lee (Stensland) and Myron Lidberg Scholarship recognizes an exemplary future middle or high school English teacher and supports them during their semester of full-time student teaching.
 The family of Anna Lee (Stensland) Lidberg created the scholarship in honor of Professor Stensland's devotion to students and education.

-- Applicants should specify the writing contest for which they are applying and include their name and contact information (including an email address)
+Below are descriptions of the Writing Prizes and Scholarship, along with instructions specific to each contest.
+Applicants should specify the writing contest for which they are applying and include their name and contact information (including an email address).

-The Lawrence Wright Essay Prize: Named for a late professor in the UMD English Department, this prize is awarded for the best original critical or analytical essay written by a declared English or Communication Arts Major in UMD’s BA or BAA program on a topic in linguistics, literature, or teaching methods.
-Wright entries should be 3,000-5,000 words (10-15 pages) in length, word-processed and double-spaced on one side of the page.
+The Lawrence Wright Essay Prize: Named for a late professor in the UMD English Department, this prize is awarded for the best original critical or analytical essay written by a declared English or Communication Arts major in on a topic in linguistics, literature, or teaching methods.
+Wright entries should be 3,000-5,000 words (10-15 pages) in length, double-spaced.
 Manuscript form and documentation should follow a standard scholarly citation format—MLA, Chicago, or APA.
 Only one entry per student is permitted.
 The winner of the Lawrence Wright Essay prize will receive an award of $100.

-The Jankofsky Essay Prize: Since 1999, the Klaus P. Jankofsky Fund for Medieval and Renaissance Studies has supported an annual lecture by a notable scholar of Medieval or Renaissance Studies and an essay competition, in which a $250 prize is awarded to the best student essay on any topic in Medieval and/or Renaissance Studies (roughly AD 350-1660, including History, Art History, English, Foreign Languages, Linguistics, etc.) by a UMD student.
+The Jankofsky Essay Prize: Since 1999, the Klaus P. Jankofsky Fund for Medieval and Renaissance Studies has supported an annual lecture by a notable scholar of Medieval or Renaissance Studies and an essay competition, in which a $500 prize is awarded to the best student essay on any topic in Medieval and/or Renaissance Studies (roughly AD 350-1660, including History, Art History, English, Foreign Languages, Linguistics, etc.) by a UMD student.
 The Committee will select winners based on the strength and presentation of the argument, as well as originality of research, where appropriate.
-A prize of $250 will be awarded to the best essay, which will be published in a booklet also funded by our anonymous donor and dedicated to the memory of Professor Jankofsky and the student-scholars who carry on his intellectual legacy.
+A prize of $500 will be awarded to the best essay, which will be published in UMD's Institutional Repository, and potentially also published in a booklet also funded by our anonymous donor and dedicated to the memory of Professor Jankofsky and the student-scholars who carry on his intellectual legacy.
 Any UMD student may compete in the contest.
 The winner is announced at the Jankofsky Lecture in the spring.

 PRIZES ARE AWARDED AT THE DISCRETION OF THE JUDGES.